-5. De-accessioning and requests for return or reinterment
+5. De-accessioning and requests for return or reinternment

-5.1 Guidelines for dealing with requests for return or reinterment
+5.1 Guidelines for dealing with requests for return or reinternment

-The human remains in Leicester Museums and Galleries collections have mainly been excavated locally, and so this is not a likely issue to occur.
+The human remains in LMAG collections have mainly been excavated locally, and so this is not a likely issue to occur.
 However, if the matter should arise, Section 3 of the DCMS Guidance for the Care of Human Remains in Museums (2005) should be followed, for example:

 Requests concerning the appropriate care or return of particular human remains should be resolved by individual museums on a case-by-case basis.
 This will involve the consideration of possession; the cultural and religious values of interested individuals or communities and the strength of their relationship to the remains in question; cultural, spiritual and religious significance of the remains; the scientific, educational and historical importance of the material.
-Also to be considered are the quality of treatment of the remains, both now and in the past in their current location and their care if returned.
+Also to be taken into account is the quality of treatment of the remains, both now and in the past, in their current location and their care if returned.

 Requests should be dealt with as an open and constructive dialogue between the museum and the claimants.
-However, as the current guardians of the remains, the museum will have the responsibility of making the decision over their future and this will make the process one-sided....
-In the mean-time museums should do everything in their power, through policies of openness, consultation and transparency of action to try and make negotiations as equitable as possible.'1
+However, as the current guardians of the remains, the museum will have the responsibility of making the decision over their future .... museums should do everything in their power, through policies of openness, consultation and transparency of action to try and make negotiations as equitable as possible.